 - Proof of Citizenship includes either a scan of your U.S. passport, birth certificate, or certificate of naturalization.
 All applicants must be U.S. citizens at the time they submit their application.

-- Request or download your unofficial school transcripts.
+- Request or download your unofficial school transcripts from colleges or universities that you attended for two or more semesters.

 - Don’t forget to include study abroad or college exchange programs.